 Bed Bugs and Disease

-Bed bugs can carry diseases, but are not known to transmit them to humans.
+When considering bed bugs and disease, the prevalent medical position is they do carry disease organisms, but they are not known to transmit disease.
 While some sources claim that bed bugs are to blame for the spread of leprosy, Q-fever, oriental sores and brucellosis, these cases are poorly documented.

 The greatest risk posed by bed bugs is the irritation of bites or the psychological concerns resulting in lack of sleep and stress.
 Bed bug bites do not typically become visible until a day or more after the insect’s feeding, if at all, since some people never react to being bitten.
 In extreme reactions, large wheals can appear.
 These wheals gradually reduce in size, becoming small, red marks.